-The locations for mini FAT sectors are stored in a standard chain in the FAT, with the beginning of the chain stored in the header (first mini FAT starting sector location).
+The locations for mini FAT sectors are stored in a standard chain in the FAT, with the beginning of the chain stored in the header (location of the first mini FAT starting sector).

 A mini FAT sector number can be converted into a byte offset into the mini stream by using the following formula: sector number x 64 bytes.
-This formula is different from the formula used to convert a sector number into a byte offset in the file, because no header is stored in the mini stream.
+This formula is different from the formula that is used to convert a sector number into a byte offset in the file, because no header is stored in the mini stream.